Chapter 6

 knowledge that our loving Father is in charge.

 What then shall we say to these things?
-If God is for us, who
+If God is for us,

-God's elect?
+against God's elect?
 It is God who justifies.
 Who is he who

 condemns?
 It is Christ who died, and furthermore is also